chan-davis/chan-davis/README.md

 Hobbyist, always trying to learn and challenge myself to find solutions.
-Wish I bought Bitcoin when it was $6K a year ago.
+What ever happened to the IBM ThinkPad?

 <!---
 chan-davis/chan-davis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.